-Exemplary Соод Weak No Evidence Included loodsey ☐ Explicit description of preschool program(s) and activities for ELs including the development of both primary language and English. ☐ General description of preschool program(s) and some activities for ELs including support in both primary language and English. ☐ Limited description of preschool program(s) and activities for ELs with no mention of primary language support.
+Exemplary Good Weak No Evidence Included Preschool Explicit description of preschool program(s) and activities for ELs including the development of both primary language and English.
+General description of preschool program(s) and some activities for ELs including support in both primary language and English.
+Limited description of preschool program(s) and activities for ELs with no mention of primary language support.
 No mention of availability of preschool program(s) for ELs and no mention of primary language support.
 Access to Rigorous Core Content Explicit description of approach to provide ELs full access to rigorous academic content in all core content areas, TK-12th grade including the development of both primary language and English.
 General description of approach to provide ELs full access to rigorous academic content in all core content areas, TK-12th grade including support in both primary language and English.
 Minimal description of approach to provide ELs full access to rigorous academic content in all core content areas, TK-12th grade with no mention of primary language support.
 No evidence of program and activities to increase EL access to rigorous academic content and no mention of primary language support.
-ETEL Courses □ Detailed program and activities describe specialized ELD courses for Long Term English Learners and access to all core curriculum (grades 6-12).
-Some description of specialized ELD courses for Long Term English Learners and access to core curriculum (grades 6-12). ☐ Mention of Long Term English Learners but no description of ELD COURSES OF ACCESS to COFE CURTICULUM (grades 6-12). □ No mention of Long Term English Learners (grades 6-12).
+LTEL Courses Detailed program and activities describe specialized ELD courses for Long Term English Learners and access to all core curriculum (grades 6-12).
+Some description of specialized ELD courses for Long Term English Learners and access to core curriculum (grades 6-12). ☐ Mention of Long Term English Learners but no description of ELD courses or access to core curriculum (grades 6-12).
+No mention of Long Term English Learners (grades 6-12).
 Enrichment and/or Extracurricular Opportunities Detailed description of program and activities to increase EL participation in enrichment and/or extracurricular opportunities (e.g. sports, clubs, GATE, Visual and Performing Arts).
 General description of program and activities to provide/promote EL participation in enrichment and/or extracurricular opportunities (e.g. sports, clubs, GATE, Visual and Performing Arts).
 Limited description of program and activities to promote EL participation in enrichment and/or extracurricular opportunities (e.g. sports, clubs, GATE, Visual and Performing Arts).
 No evidence of program or activities for increased EL participation in enrichment and/or extracurricular opportunities (e.g. sports, clubs, GATE, Visual and Performing Arts).
-Extended Learning Detailed description of program(s) and activities to provide extended learning time specific to the language and academic needs of ELs. ☐ General description of program(s) and activities to provide extended learning time specific to the language and academic needs of ELs.
-Minimal description of program(s) and activities to provide extended learning time not specific to the language and academic needs of ELs. ☐ No evidence of program and activities for extended learning for ELS.

-If rubric area does not apply to the district context, do not score and omit rubric area in calculation of overall score.
+Extended Brining Detailed description of program(s) and activities to provide extended learning time specific to the language and academic needs of ELs.
+General description of program(s) and activities to provide extended learning time specific to the language and academic needs of ELs.
+Minimal description of program(s) and activities to provide extended learning time not specific to the language and academic needs of ELs.
+No evidence of program and activities for extended learning for ELS.
+If rubr ic area does not apply to the district c If rubric area does not apply to the district context, do not score and omit rubric area in calculation of overall score. rea in calculation of overall score.